Mastering the Executive Resume – 3 Strategies for Top Tier Professionals

-Yet if you are sending out your resume and not getting the desired responses, there is likely some work to be done.
+If you are sending out your resume and not getting the desired responses, there is likely some work to be done in your executive resume.

-Leading executives like you need a resume that illustrates immediate value – and presents you as being at the top of your game.
+Leading executives like yourself need a resume that illustrates immediate value – and presents you as being at the top of your game.

-Apply these 3 strategies to get your resume opening doors to highly sought-after opportunities:
+Apply these 3 strategies to get your executive resume opening doors to highly sought-after opportunities:

 >> Keep it short.
 A densely packed resume can do more harm than good, so if your resume exceeds 3 pages it needs an overhaul.
 Nobody wants to read a ‘career obituary’ (everything ever done and every role ever held).
 Think marketing tool and make every word count.